webpack/webpack.js.org/content/guides/hmr-react.md

 npm install --save react@15.3.0 react-dom@15.3.0
 ```

-Run the following command to once again verify successful local installation of all packages:
+Run the following command to verify successful local installation of all project config packages:
 ```bash
 npm list --depth=0  #View list of project top-level packages
 ```

 ### Babel Config

-Now we need to ensure babel is properly configured to transpile es2015 and React code
+Now we need to ensure babel is properly configured to transpile ES2015 and React code
 into ES5 for the webpack bundle file.
 Create a `.babelrc` file at the root of your project
 directory and add these settings: